Passing on your money

 Here, we explore the pros and cons of all the available options when creating a will.

 Can I make my own will?

-It is possible to make a will without professional assistance, and many people do so successfully, but it is also very easy to make a mistake when writing the will or signing it, which can render it invalid or ambiguous.
+It is possible to make a will without professional assistance, and many people do so successfully.
+But it's also very easy to make a mistake when writing or signing a will, which can render it invalid or ambiguous.

-If you do decide to make a DIY will, make sure the copy you sign and have witnessed is a free from errors and alterations.
-Number each page and do not leave any blank spaces.
+If you do decide to make a DIY will, make sure the copy you sign and have witnessed is free from errors and alterations.
+Number each page and don't leave any blank spaces.